 8. The earlier you arrive at your interview, the better.

 There is nothing wrong with arriving ten minutes early.
 You should most definitely never arrive late.
 However, arriving exceedingly early, for example, an hour before your interview, is not going to go down well.

 That can make the situation very awkward, as you will be hanging around for a long amount of time in the office.
 Plus, it indicates that you cannot stick to instructions.
 Try not to arrive more than 15 minutes early.
 Wait in your car for a little bit if you arrive before this.

 So there you have it: eight pieces of advice you should definitely ignore when hunting for employment.
 We hope this blog post would help you enhance your chances of getting the career of your dreams or at least avoid the common mistakes that can stop you from achieving them.

-Meanwhile, if you’re interested in studying any of our courses, please feel free to reach out to us by filling out our enquiry form which you can find by clicking the orange button below.
+Meanwhile, if you’re interested in studying any of our courses, please feel free to reach out to us by filling out our inquiry form which you can find by clicking the orange button below.

 Thanks for reading!

 View Our Online Courses Now